Our History

 Price Headley Bell Jr.

-Price Bell began his working life in the stables of Mill Ridge Farm, cleaning stalls, turning out horses, and learning the ins-and-outs of horse farm life as a seventh grader.
-He continued to work summers at Mill Ridge throughout his teenage years.
-Today, as General Manager, you’ll still often find Price in muddy boots and a Mill Ridge cap, walking the grounds of the farm.
+Price Bell began his working life in the stables of Mill Ridge Farm as a twelve-year-old – cleaning stalls, working yearlings, and weed-eating fences.
+He continued to work at Mill Ridge throughout his teenage years.

 Price Headley Bell